-The Labyrinth is currently closed to the public due to construction on the nearby Battery Green and Battery Garden Bikeway.
-The Labyrinth is expected to reopen in Fall 2014.
+The Labyrinth is currently closed to the public but will expected to reopen in Spring 2015.

 The Battery Conservancy created the Battery Labyrinth to commemorate the one year anniversary of the World Trade Center tragedy.
 It offers the public a way to reflect, honor and heal.
 It is a walking path outlined with 1148 granite blocks that forms seven circular rings.
 It runs approximately 358 feet to the center core and then 358 out again to the entrance.